clambro/black-hole-thesis/docs/description.md

   *Figure 5: The mass residual converges to zero to 4th order, right until the moment of black hole formation.*
 </div>

-These two graphs look extremely similar, but they tell two very different stories.
+This looks similar to the previous graph, but the two tell very different stories.
 Energy conservation is a global property: We get one number per timestep.
 This mass residual, however, is a local property.
 It tells us that our residual converges to zero to fourth order at every spatial and temporal point in our grid, *and* that our system is following the expected laws of physics.
 It is a much stronger proof of convergence than the energy conservation shown above.

 #### The Q-Factor